 Dasharath Yata | Assistant Director

 Dasharath Yata was born in a village in Nalgonda district, Telangana State, India and studied at Osmania University, Hyderabad.
 He moved to the US in 2011.
 His wife Padma Yata is an Enterprise Data Architect – IT at Medica and they have two kids in college.
 He is extremely dedicated and highly involved in all the various health based projects for SEWA dealing with mental health, community outreach and civic engagement.
 He organizes three free health clinics a month in the Twin Cities area and educates people about the high rates of diabetes and cholesterol problems.
 He also works with over 35 partner organizations on providing culturally specific services to the community through education and training.

-I was born and raised in India and did my Master’s in Computer Applications.
-My favorite place in Minnesota is Duluth, especially in the fall as I love seeing the changing colors.
-I enjoy working at SEWA as it was the only Asian organization that could help me during a tough time.
-In my free time I like watching movies, spending time with my kids, and making (and eating) my favorite homemade Desi foods.
+Vani was born and raised in India where she got her Master’s degree in Computer Applications.
+She moved to Minnesota in 2005 after graduating.
+Her favorite place in Minnesota is Duluth, especially in the fall as she loves seeing the changing colors.
+Vani has been working at SEWA since 2018.
+She enjoys working at SEWA because it was the only Asian organization that could help her during a tough time in her life.
+In her free time she likes watching movies, spending time with her kids, and making (and eating) her favorite homemade Desi foods.

 Enna Mathema | Legal Service Specialist, Domestic Abuse Service Center